Redbeard93/Riverwm/README.md

 5. git clone all files from this repo & put them under `$HOME/.config/`

-6. for IME, I use `fcitx5-im fcitx5-rime glfw-wayland`
+6. for IME, I use `fcitx5-im fcitx5-rime`

 7. To make  haikarainen/light work without sudo, add user to a secondary group----video group `sudo usermod -a -G video user`

-8. To use bluetooth Headset, install `pipewire pipewire-alsa pipewire-pulse bluez bluez-utils pavucontrol pamixer`  (in terms of using headphone plugin, in Pavucontrol interface, go to Configuration, select Pro Audio, restart applications, should be good to go (don`t know why it kind of work only that way))
+8. To use bluetooth Headset, install `pipewire pipewire-alsa pipewire-pulse bluez bluez-utils`  (in terms of using headphone plugin, in Pavucontrol interface, go to Configuration, select Pro Audio, restart applications, should be good to go (don`t know why it kind of work only that way))

 9. To make vbetool work without sudo password, add `ALL ALL=(ALL) NOPASSWD:/usr/bin/vbetool` at the bottom line of `/etc/sudoers`